-Men shall either wear business suits with neckties or wear sports coats or blazers with neckties, slacks or dress khakis and dress shoes.
-Women are to wear business suits or jackets, sweaters or blouses with either slacks or professional skirts of modest length.
-Necklines and footwear should be modest and appropriate for business.
-In keeping with DFA's intention to maintain a dignified business atmosphere, extreme hairstyles and distracting bodily accourtements are not permitted at high-profile meetings.
+In keeping with DFA's intention to maintain dignified business casual attire, extreme hairstyles and distracting bodily accouterments are not permitted at high-profile meetings.
 Jewelry should be modest and professional.
 Personal grooming and cleanliness must be maintained to present a clean appearance, with contemporary hairstyles and makeup consistent with the professional business world.
 Refer to DFA Policy 3.2.